nyzlo/toolbox/README.md

 `python main.py arakaali https://www.inlanefreight.com`

 ### Restrictions
-General:
+General
-All tools are designed for usage on Linux.
+- All tools are designed for usage on Linux.

-Chen:
+Chen
-Less potetent than already existing tools in the same category.
+- Less potetent than already existing tools in the same category.

-Aiur:
+Aiur
-Performance is lacking and doesn't utilize threading/asynchronous calls.
+- Performance is lacking and doesn't utilize threading/asynchronous calls.

-Arakaali:
+Arakaali
-Domain restriction logic is primitive and won't do well with subdomains, and only handles single URL input in its current itteration.
+- Domain restriction logic is primitive and won't do well with subdomains.
+- Only handles single URL input in its current itteration.